Jacob Viner: Early life

 Viner was born to a Jewish family on May 3, 1892, in Montreal, Quebec, to Romanian immigrant parents.
 He earned his undergraduate degree at McGill University in 1914.
 He received a PhD at Harvard University, where he wrote his dissertation, under the trade economist F. W. Taussig.

 Academic career

 Viner was a professor at the University of Chicago from 1916 to 1917 and from 1919 to 1946.
-At various times, Viner also taught at Stanford and Yale Universities and twice went to the Graduate Institute of International and Development Studies in Geneva, Switzerland.
+At various times, Viner also taught at Stanford and Yale Universities and twice at the Graduate Institute of International and Development Studies in Geneva, Switzerland.
 In 1946 he left for Princeton University, where he remained until his retirement, in 1960.
 He was also a member of the Institute for Advanced Study in Princeton from 1947 to 1948 and a permanent member there from 1950 to 1970.

+Viner was elected to the American Academy of Arts and Sciences in 1934.
+In 1942, he was elected to the American Philosophical Society.

 Nobel laureate Milton Friedman studied under Viner while he was at the University of Chicago.

 Viner died on September 12, 1970, in Princeton, New Jersey.